madebysnacks/killswitch/README.md

 ## Credits

-This plugin was inspired by the Sketch Overrides Manager plugin by [ozgurgunes](https://github.com/ozgurgunes/Sketch-Overrides-Manager) and is made possible by instrumental contributions and feedback from [flavormingo](https://github.com/flavormingo).
+This plugin was inspired by the Sketch Overrides Manager plugin by [ozgurgunes](https://github.com/ozgurgunes/Sketch-Overrides-Manager) and is made possible by contributions from [flavormingo](https://github.com/flavormingo).
 Learn more about Snacks Studio at [madebysnacks.com](https://www.madebysnacks.com).